jayakrishnagaddam/Movie-Library-System/README.md

 2.mongoDb

 Thats it You can now access the entire website in your local servers.

+Just type python app.py in your Command Prompt.

 An Overview of my website :